scamp925/la-biblioteca-server/DeleteReview.md

 ### Endpoint

 *Note: The '12' in my endpoint and in the snippet from Postman was the id of the review I created with the [POST request](/CreateReview.md).
-Where I have '12', put the value of the id property of your newly created review.*
+Where I have '12', put the value of the id property of your newly created entry in Review table.*

 ```
 http://localhost:8000/reviews/12